HaElMe/BigDataTrainings/README.md

 # Contributions are welcome 💜

 Please raise an issue to discuss your suggestions or open a Pull Request to request improvements.
+Our rules are below:

+- Feel free to fork this repository and pull requests.
+- Always comment your code.
+- Please respect topology for filenames.
+- There's one README for each directory.
+- Also, could be great to share useful links or resources in README files.

 # Give a Star! ⭐